 From spiders and snakes to mushrooms and oleander, the list of nature’s toxic tenants is long and diverse.
 Nearly every group of the animal kingdom — and many more in the plant kingdom — are represented by species that produce toxins, in the form of either poison or venom.
 What's the difference between poison and venom and why are they important in medicine?
-Visitor challenge: see if you can find our two resident poison dart frogs hiding in their vivarium.
+Visitor challenge: see if you can find our four resident poison dart frogs hiding in their vivarium.

 How old are rocks?
 Where do fossils come from?
 What is topography and what do the contour lines on a map represent?
 Discover how different layers of the earth reveal answers to these questions through our augmented reality sandbox and fossil display.
 Fossil collection curated and donated by Bill MacBride.